hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenwritelookupaccessor"></a>
 # **TokenWriteLookupAccessor**
-> void TokenWriteLookupAccessor (TokenWriteLookupAccessorRequest tokenWriteLookupAccessorRequest, string tokenMountPath = null)
+> void TokenWriteLookupAccessor (TokenWriteLookupAccessorRequest tokenWriteLookupAccessorRequest, string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 This endpoint will lookup a token associated with the given accessor and its properties.
 Response will not contain the token ID.